 A recommendation letter can be a powerful asset to have among your job application package.
 It can complement and support what you’ve stated in your cover letter and resume.
-And reassure your hiring manager that every accomplishment you’ve listed in your resume is supported by a professional reference and recommender.
+And reassure your hiring manager that a professional reference and recommender support every accomplishment you’ve listed in your resume.

-When writing a recommendation, it’s important to first consider what use the letter is going to provide.
-For example, you may be writing a student teaching recommendation to someone who is looking to attend graduate school, receive a scholarship, or provide this letter to a college admission board.
-In this circumstance, they may have been a student teacher and are looking for a letter of recommendation to continue their college education.
+When writing a recommendation, it’s important first to consider what use the letter will provide.
+For example, you may be writing a student teaching recommendation to someone looking to attend graduate school, receive a scholarship, or provide this letter to a college admission board.
+In this circumstance, they may have been a student teacher and are looking for a recommendation letter to continue their college education.